 The warmer days are on their way, and for some of us, they are already here!
-As summer approaches, it is important to remember important tips about our pets’ safety regarding hot weather.
+It is important to remember important tips about our pets’ safety regarding hot weather.
 Here are a few tips to help you and your pet stay cool and safe this summer.

 By paying a little extra attention and care this summer, your pet can have a happy and healthy time!